lesaint/lesaint.github.io/content/articles/2014-01-15-using_jekyll_on_github_pages.md

----
-layout: post
-title: Using Jekyll for GitHub pages
+Title: Using Jekyll for GitHub pages
-description: Personnal notes for installing and using Jekyll for GitHub pages
+Summary: Personnal notes for installing and using Jekyll for GitHub pages
-tags:
- - Sublime Text
- - Github
- - Ruby
-categories: articles
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/01/15/using_jekyll_on_github_pages.html
-comments: true
-share: true
----
+Tags: Sublime Text, Github, Ruby

 Here I gather notes on how I installed Jekyll for Github pages based mostly on informations from [Github's help page](https://help.github.com/articles/using-jekyll-with-pages).